What you should be eating to boost your immunity and the importance of a healthy digestive tract.

-The reason why your digestive tract is so important to your immunity is because you intake so many pathogenic organisms each day.
+The reason why your digestive tract is so important to your immunity is that you intake so many pathogenic organisms each day.
 The digestive tract has most of the innate immune responses in your body that naturally kill bacteria from saliva and stomach acid.
-A clean digestive tract therefore helps the immune system focus on and protect the rest of the body through its automatic responses.
+A clean digestive tract, therefore, helps the immune system focus on and protect the rest of the body through its automatic responses.

 This is why it's so important to create a well-rounded diet that includes foods that naturally help to cleanse out your digestive tract and keep it healthy - it's connected to so much of your wellbeing!

-At Herbal Papaya, we offer our organic non-caffenaited papaya teas that promote healthy digestion.
+At Herbal Papaya, we offer our organic non-caffeinated papaya teas that promote healthy digestion.
 We also carry our papaya seed powder and liquid extract, which aids in cleansing the digestive tract.

 This fall, it's time to start thinking about the key aspects of your body that do so much for your daily health - your digestive tract and immune system!